pivotal/docs-tap/scst-sign/configuring.md

 1. [Reading `imagePullSecrets` from the `image-policy-registry-credentials` service account](#secrets-registry-credentials-sa) in the `image-policy-system` namespace.

+> **Note**: in situations where a valid credential is informed in the
+> `ClusterImagePolicy` `secretRef` field, or in the
+> `image-policy-registry-credentials` service account, but an invalid
+> credential is present in the `imagePullSecrets` of the resource or in the
+> service account the resource runs as, authentication will fail.
+To prevent
+> this issue, choose a single authentication method to validate signatures
+> for your resources.

 If you use [containerd-configured registry credentials](https://github.com/containerd/containerd/blob/main/docs/cri/registry.md#configure-registry-credentials) or another mechanism that causes your resources and service accounts to not include an `imagePullSecrets` field, you will need to provide credentials to